 4) Divisor based on distribution shape,

-5) Weighting coefficient and its calculated standard uncertainty (based on uncertainty value, divisor and weighting coefficient).
+5) Sensitivity coefficient ciand its calculated standard uncertainty ui (based on uncertainty value, divisor and sensitivity coefficient ci).

 NOTE: All measurement uncertainty contributions are assumed independent, log and small, hence the errors induced by taking values in log are negligible.

+The calculation of the uncertainty contribution is based on the ISO Guide [25] to the expression of uncertainty in measurement.
+Each individual uncertainty is expressed by its standard deviation (termed as ‘standard uncertainty’) and represented by symbol ui.

 The procedure for forming the uncertainty budget can be as follows:

 1) Compile lists of individual uncertainty contributions for EIRP/EIS measurement both in Stage 1 and Stage 2.

-2) Determine the standard uncertainty of each contribution by:
+2) Determine the standard uncertainty of each contribution ui by:

 a) Determining the distribution of the uncertainty (i.e. Gaussian, U-shaped, rectangular, or exponentially normal).